 When Is the Best Time

-The Okavango Delta; the largest inland delta globally, is a unique ecosystem; each year is different depending on the amount of rain coming from Angola and flooding the delta.
+The Okavango Delta, the largest inland delta globally, is a unique ecosystem; each year is different depending on the amount of rain coming from Angola and flooding the delta.
 It is breathtaking to see how the Kalagadi desert turns into lush green in the rainy season.
-The Okavango is one of the top places in the world to spot the Big Five, hippos and even crocodiles, abundant antelopes, and the Okavango is a birders paradise.
+The Okavango is one of the top places in the world to spot the Big Five, hippos and even crocodiles, and abundant antelopes, and the Okavango is a birders' paradise.

 Increasing precipitation in October still showers only.
 But the increasing heat and humidity are almost unbearable.
 We visited the Okavango in September, and the midday heat was already muggy.
 The rain is a relief to cool down the heat.
-November and December are hot during the day only in the morning temperatures are pleasant, and trips in the Okavango are bearable.
+November and December are hot during the day, only in the morning, temperatures are pleasant, and trips in the Okavango are bearable.
 Showers and thunderstorms occur more often in the afternoon.
-January and February are the wettest months which I can't recommend for the Okavango Delta.
-The day temperatures are always above 30°C even topping 35°C in October and November.
+January and February are the wettest months, which I do not recommend for the Okavango Delta.
+The day temperatures are always above 30°C, even topping 35°C in October and November.

 Malaria is an issue in Africa, and the risk is the highest during the rainy season and at the beginning of the dry season.
-It is recommended to wear long sleeves, long trousers to keep mosquitoes at bay.
-It is advisable to take antimalarial in the high-risk time and even in the dry season I recommend a stand-by medication in your suitcase.
+It is recommended to wear long-sleeved shirts and long trousers to keep mosquitoes at bay.
+It is advisable to take antimalarial medication in high-risk times, and even in the dry season, I recommend a stand-by medication in your suitcase.

 Best Months to Visit